New York State (Remainder), New York Local Minimum Wage for 2019, 2020

-While New York's state minimum wage is $11.10 per hour, New York State (Remainder) has set its own, higher minimum wage rate that applies to employees of all companies who work within New York State (Remainder).
-New York State (Remainder)'s minimum wage is currently $0.00 higher than the New York minimum wage, and it was last raised to $11.10 per hour on 12/31/2018.
+While New York's state minimum wage is $11.80 per hour, New York State (Remainder) has set its own, higher minimum wage rate that applies to employees of all companies who work within New York State (Remainder).
+A minimum wage increase is currently scheduled in New York State (Remainder), but until the effective date of 12/31/2020 the state minimum wage rate of $11.80 will apply.

 Because New York State (Remainder) has a higher minimum wage rate than the one set by New York or the Federal government, the higher local minimum wage rate takes precedence and must be paid to all employees covered by the local minimum wage regulation.

 Keep in mind that New York and the Federal Fair Labor Standards Act both define various minimum wage exemptions and other labor laws that may apply to employees in New York State (Remainder).
 You can find more information about New York's minimum wage and labor laws on this site.